 If you’re trying to weigh sit-on vs. sit-in kayaks for fishing, you’ll likely favor a sit-on style because of the greater range of motion.

 Consider all of these factors before you start shopping — and maybe try out each style to see what you are more comfortable with.

 Selecting a Dock for Your Kayak

 No matter what style of kayak you choose, it’ll be easier to enter from a dock.
-Browse our online collection of EZ Dock products — including floating docks and kayak launches — to find the right launching solution for you.
+Browse our online collection of EZ Dock products — including floating docks and kayak or canoe launches — to find the right launching solution for you.